Social Experiment:

 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works involve interaction and/or participation; specific warnings are now listed here.
+Content Warnings: some works involve interaction and/or participation; specific warnings listed here.

 Features: seven Live Art & contemporary performance works with varied content.